mmoreram/GearmanBundle/Resources/docs/configuration.rst

                 - DependencyInjection
                 - Resources

+       # Resources - list of directories (relative to kernel root dir) which will be searched for workers
+       # This is useful if you don't have an "AppBundle"
+       resources:
+          Dir/With/Workers

        # default values
        # All these values will be used if are not overwritten in Workers or jobs
        defaults: